Pharmacotherapy for Obesity Management

 Start with more frequent follow-up visits and transition to long-term monitoring when effectiveness is determined.

-Clearly highlight to the patient that pharmacotherapy for obesity and weight management is long-term and usually for life.
-These medications may be used to maintain weight (in combination with lifestyle changes) and prevent weight regain as stopping these medications can lead to weight regain.
-Consider setting expectations that consistency is needed but that the journey may change over time.
+Highlight to the patient that pharmacotherapy for obesity and weight management is long-term and usually for life.
+These medications may be used to maintain weight, in combination with lifestyle changes, and prevent weight regain.
+Stopping these medications may lead to weight regain.
+Consider setting expectations that consistency is needed but that the journey may change over time and allow for deprescription of medication.

 Practice point2: Remember that pharmacotherapy for obesity and weight management is also new to the patient.
 It is important to not focus follow-ups solely on weight but also monitor psychological, social (e.g., impact on significant others), movement/activity and nutrition aspects of management.